slarry07/-CONTAINERIZATION-AND-CONTAINER-ORCHESTRATION/README.md

 -  `WORKDIR /usr/share/nginx/html`: This command sets the working directory within the NGINX container to /usr/share/nginx/html.
 This directory is typically where NGINX serves static HTML files from.

--  `COPY Signup_page`: This line copies the contents in that folder which is the index.html file & style.css file in the Signup_page directory from the build context (the directory where the Dockerfile is located) into the /usr/share/nginx/html directory within the container.
+-  `COPY webapp`: This line copies the contents in that folder which is the index.html file & style.css file in the Signup_page directory from the build context (the directory where the Dockerfile is located) into the /usr/share/nginx/html directory within the container.

 - `EXPOSE 80`: This command exposes port 80 on the container.
 Port 80 is the default port for HTTP traffic, so by exposing it, we allow external clients to access our NGINX server running inside the container.